Canon 5D Mark II vs Nikon D7200

 Review summary: Canon 5D Mark II vs Nikon D7200

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark II or the Nikon D7200 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.